ehmughn/it-archives/README.md

 ## Development Notes

 - **Course Data**: The `CoursesInformation.tsx` file contains all the courses and their corresponding data.
-Be careful touching any of it.
+There are instructions given in that file, please use with caution editing that file.
 - **Dependencies**: The project only depends on `react@19.1.1` and `react-dom@19.1.1` as of making this markdown.
 The following must appear in `package.json`:
   ```json
   "dependencies": {